 5 House Cleaning Tips for People with Dogs and Cats

-Dirty paws: Your pets probably go barefoot so you don’t have to remind them to take their shoes off.
+Your dog or cat probably goes barefoot so you don’t have to remind them to take their shoes off.
 You can rinse and dry your dog’s paws when he comes back from a walk.
 As a bonus, you’ll also get rid of potentially harmful chemicals that are used to melt winter snow or any fertilizers they might have picked up in the yard.
 Plus, who knows where your cat walks when you’re not looking.
 Disinfect all surfaces where you handle food.

 You may never get your pets to stop chewing with their mouths open.
-Slide a place mat under their bowls so you can wipe up the mess.
+Slide a placemat under their bowls so you can wipe up the mess.